Rofy-Ray/celts-db/README.md

 # This database system model has a lot of potential and there are more features that can be implemented and added later on.

-# A manual (for both user and programmer) is also available upon request that walks a user through the different functionalities of the system.
+# A manual (for both user and programmer) is also available upon request that walks a user through the different functionalities of the system and also inform the programmer of the different languages & technologies implemented in the system.